 Fjällräven are dedicated to providing backpacks made from organic cotton, recycled polyester, and they support renewable energy projects.
 They are also supportive of the Five Freedoms initiative, protecting animals against cruelty.
 As such, they do not use animals products in most of their products.
 The only Kanken bags made with wool comes from recycled items.
 That being said, there is little to point towards fair labour practices.

-This being said, the company does promote and support sustainability in its materials.
+This being said, the company does promote and support sustainability in its materials and rely on fabrics like recycled nylon.
 We only hope as time will go on their labour and supply chain practices will become more transparent.

 Osprey Fairview 40

 Osprey are revered as a fabulous travel brand.
 Not only are their best backpacks designed for hiking and trekking, they are very durable and sustainable.
 They are also dedicated to fixing issues, rather than just sending out new products.
 Plus, any unusable old bags are saved for spare parts.
 This is part of their ‘all-mighty guarantee’, a lifetime warranty that certainly puts many buyers’ minds at ease.
 It literally does not matter how long you have had your bag.
 If it’s broke, they will fix it!
-This means fewer bags going to landfill sites, and more time with the bag you have spanned the globe with. we all get sentimental about these things, right?
+This means fewer bags going to landfill sites, and more time with the bag you have spanned the globe with.
+While it may seem impossible for some, but a true wanderlust can and does get all sentimental about their sustainable backpack!
+Right?

 This bag is one of the larger options in our review.
 With around 54 litres capacity in a lightweight frame of 1.45kg, the bag is made of a ‘Nylon Mini Hex Diamond Ripstop’ fabric.
 It has wonderfully padded handles at the top and side for easier carrying when not on your back.
 Plus, the full zip makes packing super easy.
 Incredibly, it also fits the carry-on dimensions for most flight companies.
 Another option in Osprey’s catalogue is the mens Osprey Farpoint 40.
 Also advertised as the ‘unisex’ option, the features are slightly larger, whereas the Fairview has been optimised for women.